top of page

 Where can I dispose of my large furniture?

-Bulky Item Pick up: If you would like to dispose of a large piece of furniture, please call the city at 311 or download the 311 LA app to assign the item for a pick up on the curb.
+Bulky Item Pickup: If you would like to dispose of a large piece of furniture, please call the city at 311 or download the 311 LA app to assign it for pick up on the curb.

 Move-Out Requests

 Your lease automatically becomes month-to-month after the initial term.
-When the lease has ended you may leave at any time, provided you give us 30 days’ advance, written Notice to Vacate.
+When the lease ends, you may leave at any time, provided you give us 30 days advance written Notice to Vacate.